Insights 101 | What claims made insurance means for your business

 - How much your premiums will cost, both now and in future renewal periods

-Claims made policies tend to be more complex than occurrence policies because factors such as “tail coverage” and retroactive dates come into play.
+Claims made policies tend to be more complex than occurrence policies.
+This because factors such as “tail coverage” and retroactive dates come into play.
 Claims made policies only cover claims made during your policy period; it’s unnecessary to determine when the bodily injury or property damage occurred.

 What’s advantageous about this type of policy is that your claims today are covered by the policy you have today.
-This gives you the benefit of purchasing policy limits that correspond with the current economic and legal environment in which your business operates.
+This gives you the benefit of purchasing policy limits that correspond with the current economic and legal environment in which you operate your business.

-The disadvantage of a claims made policy is that if you or the insurer cancels or does not renew the policy, you will have no coverage for claims made after the cancellation or non-renewal date for injuries or damage that occurred prior to that date.
+However, there is a disadvantage of a claims made policy.
+If you or the insurer cancels or does not renew the policy, you will have no coverage for claims made after the cancellation or non-renewal date for injuries or damage that occurred prior to that date.

-To learn more about ALIGNED, our commitment to providing insurance expertise and the best insurance products or solutions, talk to one of our advocates today.
+To learn more about ALIGNED and our commitment to providing insurance expertise talk to one of our advocates today.

 It’s time to get insurance value and choice aligned.
 Want Canadian business insurance that aligns with your bottom line?
 We can help.
 365. Call us toll-free at 1-866-287-0448 or click to Get a Quote!